prebid/prebid.github.io/dev-docs/faq.md

 ## Should Prebid bidders be in ads.txt?

 Publishers should be careful to list all their bidding partners in their ads.txt file.
 Bidders without an entry in ads.txt may be perceived by DSPs as unauthorized sources of your inventory.
-The domain for any ads.txt [Inventory partners](https://github.com/InteractiveAdvertisingBureau/openrtb2.x/blob/dc71586842e648e89c1bbe6c666ffac8ff010a96/2.6.md?plain=1#L1752), if one exists, should be specified with a `setConfig({ortb2.site.inventorypartnerdomain})` call.
+The domain for any ads.txt [inventory partners](https://github.com/InteractiveAdvertisingBureau/openrtb2.x/blob/dc71586842e648e89c1bbe6c666ffac8ff010a96/2.6.md?plain=1#L1752), if one exists, should be specified with a `setConfig({ortb2.site.inventorypartnerdomain})` call.
 For details of the specification of ads.txt entries, see [ads.txt v1.1](https://iabtechlab.com/wp-content/uploads/2022/04/Ads.txt-1.1.pdf)

 ## Related Reading